jwallat/knowledge-acquisition/README.md

 ```
 You can also set related parameters and masking strategies in the PT_EWC.sh and FT_EWC.sh files.

 If you have run pipeline_EWC.sh with a certain masking strategy, the multitask training with this masking strategy can be implemented directly.
-Otherwise, please use the text_dataset.py file to generate the pickling file separately.
 Run the pipeline of multitask training:

 ```bash